Ethical Failures of Role Models

 We have David Griffin being pulled over for driving under the influence.
 So?
 Happens all the time.
 Why pick on Mr. Griffin?
 At the time of the offence he was the president of the Mothers Against Drunk Driving chapter in East Prince County, Prince Edward Island, Canada.

-Chris Spence has been charged with stealing someone else’s work to puff up his doctoral thesis at the University of Toronto.
+Chris Spence was caught stealing someone else’s work to puff up his doctoral thesis at the University of Toronto.
 No biggie.
 Associated Press says a “study found that 56 percent of MBA students admitted cheating, along with 54 percent of graduate students in engineering, 48 percent in education, and 45 percent in law.
 Well it is a biggie, because Chris Spence went on to become the Director of Education for the Toronto District School Board.
+There were consequences.
+Spence was fired from the school board and the university took away his PhD.

 How about guardians of the law?
 Eight Quebec provincial police officers have been suspended, accused of forcing aboriginal women to have sex with them.

 The Guardian in the U.K. has an infographic that keeps count of the number of Americans killed by police officers.
-The body count for 2016 was 1,093 for the year.
+The body count for 2018 was 996 for the year.
 Context please.
-Okay, police in Britain have killed 55 people in the last 24 years.
-Icelandic police have killed one person in the last 71 years.
+Okay, that’s a rate of 30.4 per 10 million people.
+The rate for the United Kingdom is 0.5, and for Australia 1.7.

 Who else can we look to for strong moral fibre?
 Judges.
 Surely, gentlemen and women of the bench won’t let us down.
 Dang, here comes juvenile court judge Mark Ciavarella Jr., of Pennsylvania.
 He’s serving a 28-year sentence after a conviction for taking bribes.
 Then, there’s Judge Ralph G. Turco of Tacoma, Washington.
 He was kicked off the bench because he punched his wife at a church function.